 - Showcase the accomplishments in the Haas community

-- And communicate visually our dedication to our Defining Principles.
+- And communicate visually our dedication to our Defining Leadership Principles.

 The following outlines some suggestions for a few types of photography we use.
 Bear in mind that these are not iron-clad requirements but rather suggestions to consider.
 Photographers and staff must always use their own best judgement based on the specifics of any particular job.

 When photographing alumni, staff, faculty, and students, either individually or in groups, please remember that their time is usually limited, so efficiency is key.
 Please treat them with respect and courtesy.
 Do your best to photograph them in a way that is appropriate for their stature.

 Do your best to help the subject look relaxed, approachable, and attractive.